svens/hello_cmake/cli.md

 ## cmake

-As we will be using cmake itself to invoke actual build system, we do not need to care which build system it chooses:
+As we will be using cmake itself to invoke actual build system, we do not need to care which one it chooses:

     ~/src/build $ cmake ../hello_cmake/v1
     -- The C compiler identification is AppleClang 12.0.0.12000032